Best rosé wine: must try bottles in 2025

 • Their exclusivity: they are only available through exclusive channels or private allocations.

-When it comes to rosé wine serving temperature, here’s the trick: it should be chilled, but not too cold.
-The ideal range is around 50–55°F. If served too cold, the wine’s delicate aromas and flavors can be muted.
-Too warm, and it may taste flat or overly alcoholic.
+When it comes to rosé wine serving temperature here’s the trick: it should be chilled but not too cold.
+The ideal range is around 50–55°F. If served too cold the wine’s delicate aromas and flavors can be muted.
+Too warm and it may taste flat or overly alcoholic.

-In addition to serving temperature, three important factors for a great rosé wine are acidity, alcohol level (ABV), and aging potential.
-Together, these elements contribute to the overall experience, enhancing the wine’s flavor, texture, and longevity.
+In addition to serving temperature, three important factors for a great rosé wine are acidity, alcohol level (ABV) and aging potential.
+Together, these elements contribute to the overall experience, enhancing the wine’s flavor, texture and longevity.

-Not all rosés are created equal—some are perfect for casual sipping, while others offer more depth and structure.
 The chart below gives you a clear look at how to serve different rosé wine styles at their best.

 Minuty Prestige rosé 2023 – Château Minuty 12,5% Low tannins, low acidity 4 years 46.4-50° F